kevincastejon/com.caskev.grid-toolkit/README.md

 YourCustomTileType[] tiles = directionMap.GetPathFromTarget(grid, destinationTile);
 ```

 You can know if a tile is accessible from the target tile.
-This is useful before calling the following **DirectionMap** methods that only takes an accessible tile as parameter.
+This is useful before calling the following **DirectionGrid** methods that only takes an accessible tile as parameter.

 - **IsTileAccessible**
 ```cs